Littler cruises through as Bunting crashes out at Players Championship Finals

 Luke Littler continued his march toward the Players Championship Finals title with a pair of commanding performances, as Daryl Gurney eliminated Stephen Bunting and Adam Lipscombe on a busy day in Minehead.

-Day two saw rounds two and three, with world No. 1 Littler showing no sign of faltering.
+Saturday saw rounds two and three, with world No. 1 Littler showing no sign of faltering in his pursuit of more silverware.

 The reigning world champion averaged 107 to beat fourth seed Ross Smith 6-3, then won seven of the final eight legs to overcome Germany’s Ricardo Pietreczko 10-6.